Refill the SEO juice on your old articles by using a twelve-month plan of content recycling on Twitter.

 Pardon me.
 I hope you're enjoying this blog post.
 Want a better company blog?
 Order a Content Roadmap and we'll tell you who to write for, what to write, how to write it, and even how to promote it.
 Your customers will thank you with their wallets.
 Learn more...

-- Take all of the articles (they were already SEO’d by the way) and write six new Twitter headlines for each.
+- Take all of the articles (they were already SEO’d by the way) and 12 new headlines for each.
 This doesn’t involve updating the posts; just writing copy for Twitter.

-- Then, I schedule them all out for six months using Hootsuite.
+- Then, I schedule them all out for the first 12 days, then the next 12 months.

 - I choose to do it on the same day every month, to make it easy.